Acacia mearnsii: Status as an invasive species

 In some parts of the world, A. mearnsii is considered to be an invasive species.
 Its invasiveness is due to its production of large numbers of seeds each year and to its large crown that shades other species.

-In South Africa it is listed as a Category 2 invader in the National Environmental Biodiversity Management Act.
+In South Africa, it is listed as a Category 2 invader in the National Environmental Biodiversity Management Act.
 This means a permit is required to handle a species and ensure it does not spread beyond the area of the permit.

+In the European Union, it is included in the list of invasive alien species of Union concern and hence cannot be imported, bred, transported, commercialized, or intentionally released into the environment in any of its member states.

 Uses

 The Ngunnawal people of the Australian Capital Territory use the gum as food and to make cement (when mixed with ash), and to ensure a supply of sap, the bark was cut in the autumn.
 The bark was also used to make coarse rope and string, and used to be infused in water to make a medicine for indigestion.

 Reproduction

 A. mearnsii produces copious numbers of small seeds that are not dispersed actively.
 The species may resprout from basal shoots following a fire.
 It also generates numerous suckers that result in thickets consisting of clones.
 Seeds may remain viable for up to 50 years.